-Figure 1 shows a DSM of our test area provided by the TopoSys laser scanner system (Lohr, 1997).
-Terrain points were measured at approximately one point each 1×1 m2 with an accuracy of 0.3 m in planimetry and 0.1 m in height.
-Similar to a tachymetric data acquisition, the three-dimensional coordinates of terrain points are determined by polar measurement.
-The central component of the system is a laser sensor which allows the direct distance measurement from the aircraft to the topographical terrain surface by run-time measurement of an emitted and reflected laser pulse.
+As an alternative data source airborne laser scanning provides DSM of high and homogeneous quality in urban areas, which are very suitable for 3D building reconstruction.
+For our test area the DSM was acquired by the TopoSys laser scanner system [Lohr, 1997].
+The central component of the system is a laser sensor, which allows the direct distance measurement from the aircraft to the topographical terrain surface by run-time measurement of an emitted and reflected laser pulse.
 For an area covering data collection, the laser beam is deflected perpendicular to the direction of flight, resulting in a strip-wise acquisition of the terrain surface.
 The position and orientation of the sensor system during range measurement has to be provided by additional sensors.
-These components are a NAVSTAR Global Positioning System (GPS) for the positioning task and an Inertial System (INS) for the orientation task.
+These components are a GPS receiver for the positioning task and an inertial system (INS) for the orientation task.

-The data generated by such a laser scanner consists of dense point measurements along strips, which is usually processed and resampled to obtain a regular raster.
+Terrain points were measured at approximately one point each $1 \times 1 \text{ m}^2$ with an accuracy of 0.3 m in planimetry and 0.1 m in height.
+The system provides dense point measurements along strips, which are usually processed and resampled to obtain a regular raster.
 Figure 1 shows the result of these steps for our test area (part of the city of Karlsruhe, Germany), where an aerial image has been additionally overlaid.
 This view gives a good impression of the scenery, since the geometry of the surface is represented quite well.